Trần Công Minh

+Club career

 In 2016, Công Minh was the best player at the Vietnamese National U-17 Football Championship, scoring the goals and making big contributions to U-17 Đồng Tháp winning the championship after defeating U-17 PVF in the match final.
 Two years prior, at the Vietnamese National U-15 Football Championship, Công Minh scored the opening goal for U-15 Đồng Tháp to overcome U-15 PVF in the final to win the championship.